-Bank guarantees given by the Company in favour of customers and landlords amounted to \$10,656 (2019: \$57,483).
+Bank guarantees given by the Company in favour of customers and landlords amounted to \$990,908 (2020: \$10,656).
+The significant increase is due to performance guarantees provided in relation to the large infrastructure projects commenced during FY21.

 CONTINGENT LIABILITIES OF THE COMPANY